admb-project/admb/admb/trunk/README.txt

    $ cd admb-10.0

-3. Configure the build files
+3. Configure the build files for 32-bit

    $ ./configure

+   or configure the build files for 64-bit.

+   $ ./configure BUILD_64BIT=yes

 4. Build libraries